hrydgard/ppsspp/README.md

 There's really too much to list this time.
 * Lots of minor bug fixes, crash fixes, and performance fixes and improvements.
 * New Browse... button to allow opening SD cards on Android 11
-* Countless AdHoc networking fixes by ANR2ME, too many to list
+* Countless AdHoc networking fixes by ANR2ME, for example Dragon Ball Shin Budokai, PowerStone, Bleach Heat The Soul 7, Kingdom Hearts, GTA: VCS and many more.
 * Graphics issue with car reflections fixed in Outrun, Dirt 2 (#13636, #13640, #13760)
+* Cut-off cards in Yu Gi Oh fixed (#7124).
 * Numerous fixes to the builtin fonts by nassau-tk
 * Added exception handler so PPSSPP stays alive if a game crashes (#11795/#13092)
 * Desktop: Support for multiple instance multiplayer (#13172, ...)